sanfinity-Iot/openremote/User-Guide:-Connecting-to-a-HTTP-API.md

 **NOTE: The protocol configuration status will show as `UNKNOWN` until an attribute is linked and a request is made; or the HTTP Ping attribute configuration items are configured**.

-1. Select the Tenant A -> Smart Building asset in the asset list
+1. Select the Building -> Smart Building asset in the asset list
 2. Click `Edit asset` in the top right
 3. Add a new attribute:
    * Name: `outsideTemp`